How can I protect my PIN and password?

 We suggest you change your password every so often and try not to re-use it.
 If you believe your password has been compromised, tell your card provider, and change your password immediately.

-How to protect your credit card when out shopping
+How can you protect your credit card when out shopping?

 The general rule is to always keep your credit card on your person and don’t let it out of your sight.
 Look out if: